Solar desalination: Convection

-Case studies and implementation examples
+Case studies

 Solar desalination has gone from small experiments to vast operating systems.
 Portuguese researchers have studied solar-thermal evaporators and photovoltaic-powered reverse osmosis systems in coast regions such as Peniche and Algarve.
-The purpose of these experiments is to figure out how the area’s long term costs, stability, and energy efficiency would differ with varying amounts of sunlight.
+The purpose of these experiments is to figure out how the area's long term costs, stability, and energy efficiency would differ with varying amounts of sunlight.
 Researchers realized that solar-powered reverse osmosis systems can use less energy than a normal grid-powered system and use local sunlight for benefit.
 The study also discovered that the cost per cubic meter of water produced and the output quality was significantly affected by the system's capacity and certain times of the year.
 At busy times, such as summer, solar-powered systems helped keep the cost down, however, in the winter they needed more storage and energy to function.
-This study also found that solar desalination would positively impact Portugal’s coastal areas if it received help from economic subsidies, stronger storage designs, and constant technological advancements.
+This study also found that solar desalination would positively impact Portugal's coastal areas if it received help from economic subsidies, stronger storage designs, and constant technological advancements.

 Countries located in the Middle East and North Africa (MENA), such as Saudi Arabia, Morocco, and the United Arab Emirates are beginning to use more sustainable energy to create desalination foundations.
-Researchers state that the use of solar desalination has become more popular in energy-storage or hybrid power systems, which continue to work even when the sun isn’t shining.
+Researchers state that the use of solar desalination has become more popular in energy-storage or hybrid power systems, which continue to work even when the sun is not shining.
 These hybrid systems are seemingly good for the environment since they lower greenhouse gas emissions and provide those found in remote desert areas with a source of fresh water.
 The Al Khafji solar-PV reverse plant in Saudi Arabia is a great example of this situation.
 Being one of the largest solar desalination plants on earth it makes millions of gallons of drinking water daily while using less electricity than other systems that are connected to the grid.

-Problems with thermal systems

-Inherent design problems face thermal solar desalination projects.
-First, the system's efficiency is governed by competing heat and mass transfer rates during evaporation and condensation.

-Second, the heat of condensation is valuable because it takes large amounts of solar energy to evaporate water and generate saturated, vapor-laden hot air.
-This energy is, by definition, transferred to the condenser's surface during condensation.
-With most solar stills, this heat is emitted as waste heat.

-Solutions

-Heat recovery allows the same heat input to be reused, providing several times the water.

-One solution is to reduce the pressure within the reservoir.
-This can be accomplished using a vacuum pump, and significantly decreases the required heat energy.
-For example, water at a pressure of 0.1 atmospheres boils at 50 C rather than 100 C.